Politics of Quebec: Quebec independence movement

-Sovereigntists elected and the Anglophone exodus

 Broad-based dissatisfaction by both English and French-speaking Quebecers with the government of Robert Bourassa saw Parti Québécois led by René Lévesque win the Quebec provincial election in 1976.
 The first PQ government was known as the "republic of professors", for its high number of candidates teaching at the university level.
 The PQ government passed laws limiting financing of political parties and the Charter of the French Language (Bill 101).
 The Charter established French as the sole official language of Quebec.
 The government claimed the Charter was needed to preserve the French language in an overwhelmingly anglophone North American continent.

 The enactment of Bill 101 was highly controversial and led to an immediate and sustained exodus of anglophones from Quebec that, according to Statistics Canada (2003), since 1971 saw a drop of 599,000 of those Quebecers whose mother tongue was English.
 This exodus of English speakers provided a substantial and permanent boost to the population of the city of Toronto, Ontario.
 This Quebec diaspora occurred for a number of reasons including regulations that made French the only language of communication allowed between employers and their employees.
 Under pain of financial penalties, all businesses in Quebec having more than fifty employees were required to obtain a certificate of francization [Reg.139-140] and those businesses with over one hundred employees were obliged to establish a Committee of francization [Reg.136] As well, the language law placed restrictions on school enrollment for children based on parental language of education and banned outdoor commercial signs displaying languages other than French.
 The section of the law regarding language on signs was deemed unconstitutional by the Supreme Court of Canada under the Canadian Charter of Rights and Freedoms, see: Ford v Quebec (AG).
 The revised law of 1988 adheres to the Supreme Court judgment, specifying that signs can be multilingual so long as French is predominant.
 The maintenance of an inspectorate to enforce the sign laws remains controversial.
 However, most Quebeckers adhere to the sign laws, as remembrance of what Montreal looked like (an English city for a French majority) before the sign laws is still vivid.